ThinkbotsAreFree/thinkbot/README.md

 the data section defines a local network of relations between relations. you can consider it's flat lispish, because the first token generally indicates the type of the relation.

-variables start with a "$". they represent "named holes" (wildcards), in the relations.
+variables start with a "$". they represent "named holes" ($ubstitution wildcards), in the relations.

 ### other sections